Jeremy Murphy, Fang Chang, Mark Ritterhoff, Kate Matisson, Ian Malave

 Multiple Select: Out of a number of options, one or more may be correct.

 When a student gets a question right, they progress to a harder question.
-A streak of 5 advances them to the next level.

 When a student gets a question wrong, they receive immediate and specific feedback.
-This information is also passed on to their teacher.

 During my time at IXL, I designed over 30 such learning tools for elementary school students.